refgenie/refgenie/docs/jupyter_docs/refgenconf_usage.md

 refgenie_cfg_path = select_genome_config(filename=user_provided_cfg_path, check_exist=False)
 ```

-The function returns `None` none of the above point to a valid path.
-That's why we raise an aproppriate error below
+The function returns `None` if none of the above point to a valid path.
+That's why we raise an aproppriate error below.
+Obviously, the name of `--rfg-config` argument depends on pipeline design.

 ```python